gotneb/rlox/README.md

 This book walks through how to implement an interpreter for a scripting language.

-Lox is a dynamically typed, interpreted scripting language designed by Bob Nystom for his book "Crafting Interpreters".
+Lox is a dynamically typed, interpreted scripting language designed by Robert Nystrom for his book "Crafting Interpreters".